Forex trading is very popular in Nigeria & there is currently an estimated over 300,000 retail forex traders in Nigeria.

 You can find your broker’s regulatory information at the bottom of their website.
 You will also find their registration number there.

 But it is important to note that traders/clients based in Nigeria are registered under their Offshore regulation which is Financial Services Commission (FSC) in Mauritius under the company name “Exinity Limited”.
-This is a practise followed by most of the regulated brokers including HotForex, FXTM, OctaFX, IC Markets etc.
+This is a practice followed by most of the regulated brokers including HotForex, FXTM, OctaFX, IC Markets, etc.

 All these brokers register their Nigerian clients under offshore regulations.
 But since these brokers are well regulated in multiple jurisdictions, it is relatively low risk for traders as opposed to forex brokers that are no regulated with any Top-tier regulation, and are only regulated with Offshore regulations.

 Since you cannot be too careful, we also recommend you to the website of regulators listed on your broker’s website.
 You can confirm their license number there.